Kr3jzolPL/Heating_Shell_for_Box_turtle/README.md

 ***

 ***
-***
 Disclaimer :
-- I used bigger wires for future proof, you might get away only with Microfit 4 pin for power and canbus but i highly recommend to use 18 AWG cable for this setup,
+- I highly recommend to use 18 AWG cable for this setup,
-- i don't recommend to use multiple heating units with that config
+- i don't recommend to use multiple heating units with that config at same time
 ***
 ***